Above left: The TMYS text plate:

 RECEIVED FROM BUCKINGHAM PALACE

-On receipt of the above letter signed by Sonia Bonici, Senior Correspondence Secretary to HM the Queen's Private Secretary at Buckingham Palace, key persons involved in the creation and construction of the TMYS received the:
+On receipt of the above letter signed by Sonia Bonici, Senior Correspondence Secretary to HM the Queen's Private Secretary at Buckingham Palace, key persons involved in the creation and construction of the TMYS then in due course received

 Her Majesty's Britannic Ambassador to Belgium commendation.

 These were presented on conclusion of a special commemoration reception held within the British Ambassador's residence in Brussels where Her Excellency, Ambassador